 Lizard Peninsula · TR12

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In St Keverne, that work is shaped by the place itself — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward traditional cob-and-granite cottages and Georgian and Victorian villas.
+Working in St Keverne means starting from the TR12 context — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward modern infill bungalows and Georgian and Victorian villas.

 Local context